-At the end of the street you will come to the Catholic Church Presbytery and, next door, the old cathedral.
+- Presbytery and, next door, the old cathedral.
 The current Catholic Church of Saints Peter & Paul (1890) was built around the original brick church, which was then demolished inside and taken out through the doors.
-It is believed to be the only green sandstone cathedral in the world, with the Diorite Porphyrite stone being sourced from a local quarry.
-The cathedral recently received a large restoration grant which has led to the creation of the magnificent mosaic window honouring Caroline Chisholm, and the installation of the 10-metre, 9 tonne spire in 2014; as per the cathedral's original design.
-All this, in preparation for the installation of the Murphy Bell which was purchased from Dublin before the cathedral was built in the 1860s.

-The current Goulburn Regional Conservatorium building was built as the Technical College, completed in 1901 at a cost of £6,789 (\$1M today).
+It is believed to be the only greenstone cathedral in the world, with the Diorite Porphyrite stone being sourced from a local quarry.
+The cathedral received a large restoration grant which has led to the creation of the magnificent mosaic window honouring Caroline Chisholm, and the installation of the 10-metre, 9 tonne spire in 2014; as per the cathedral's original design.
+In 2022, extensive restoration works were completed at the cathedral including the restored stations of the cross, parquetry floor, stained-glass windows, Hill Organ and more.
+The cathedral has also applied to become Australia's sixth minor basilica. - The current Hume Conservatorium building was built as the Technical College, completed in 1901 at a cost of £6,789 (\$1.6M today).
 From 1913 to 1927 the building was used as Goulburn High School, one of Australia's first.